top of page

 Real Talk & Final Bite

 Sugar’s effects don’t stop at your waistline.
-It shows up in your minerals, immune defenses, and even your saliva texture.
+It shows up in your minerals, immune defenses, and even the texture of your saliva.
 Every spoonful is a message; your mouth is often the first to translate it.

 If your saliva sounds like it's auditioning for a latte-foam competition, it might be your body's saying: time to cut back on the sweet talk.